stephencz/maze-game/README.md

 - `A` - Move south-east.
 - `S` - Move south.
 - `D` - Move south-west.

-## Design
-An overview of my thoughts when designing this game can be found on [my personal website](https://www.stephencz.com/overview-maze-game).

 ## Built With
 - [LibGDX](https://libgdx.badlogicgames.com/) - Framework used for handling graphics and input.